 You can legally shoot any animal if it poses a threat to your livestock.

 But, the kill must happen as humanely as possible.
 You must not shoot within 50 yards of a public right of way.

 You can hunt with packs of dogs for drag hunting (equestrian) and trail hunting (hound based).
 But, a fine usually results from hunting foxes with more than one dog.
 In most cases the authorities will confiscate your hunting equipment and dogs.

 You must obey hunting rules on when you can shoot deer.
 This includes what type of firearms and ammunition you can use.
 Much like birds, deer also have open seasons.
 The exception is the muntjac deer (Muntiacini) and the reason is because they breed all year round.

-Note: You need a firearms licence to shoot deer at night or in the closed shooting season.
+Note: You need a licence to shoot dear at night or in the closed shooting season.

 It is illegal to hunt deer using vehicles, such as Land Rovers and quad bikes.
 UK legislation requiring a hunting licence to shoot deer helps to:

 UK hunting laws allow you to hunt and shoot certain mammals including: